forfudan/MojoMiji/src/miji/advanced/references.md

 In Chapter [Ownership](../advanced/ownership), we introduced the ownership system of Mojo, as well as four statuses of ownership: **isolated**, **referenced**, **pointed**, and **unsafely pointed**.
 In the **referenced** status, a variable is defined as the **reference** of another variable, which means that it shares the same value and behaviors of the variable it refers to, but does not have the ownership of the value.
 Moreover, the lifetime of the reference is tied to the lifetime of the value it refers to.
 The Mojo compiler will ensure that the reference is valid by checking the ownership rules at compile time.
 Thus, we can say that the reference is a kind of **alias**.

-In Chapter [Functions](../basic/functions) earlier, we introduced the keywords `read`, `mut`, and `owned` as modifiers for function arguments.
+In Chapter [Functions](../basic/functions) earlier, we introduced the keywords `read`, `mut`, and `var` as modifiers for function arguments.
 These keywords are used to define the ownership and mutability of the arguments, and they also relate to the concept of references in Mojo.

 In this chapter, we will re-visit the concept of **reference** in Mojo again, but focuses more on different keywords and behaviors of references.

-::: info Compatible Mojo version
+::: info Future changes expected

-This chapter is compatible with Mojo v25.4 (2025-06-18).
+The reference system in Mojo is still evolving.
+The syntax and semantics described in this document are subject to change in future versions of Mojo.

 :::